ArduPilot/MethodicConfigurator/QUICKSTART.md

 ![AMC open vehicle configuration](images/App_screenshot_Vehicle_directory4.png) double-click and step inside the directory that you want to use, not just select it
 1. Edit all the components of your vehicle to match your own.
+Please scroll down and make sure you do not miss a property.
 ![AMC component editor](images/App_screenshot_Component_Editor.png)
 1. Press *Save data and start configuration*.
 1. You should now see the *Parameter file editor and uploader* window.